-This is the second of Eric’s three-part prologue as he begins both his Diabetes Self-Management blog and his journey through life as a person with diabetes.
-Be sure to read part 3 next week.
+This is the third of Eric’s three-part prologue as he begins both his Diabetes Self-Management blog and his journey through life as a person with diabetes.

 Eric Lagergren: Eric Lagergren was born in 1974 but didn’t give much thought to diabetes until March 2007, when he was diagnosed with Type 1.
 He now gives quite a bit of thought to the condition, and to help him better understand his life as a person with diabetes, he writes about it.
 Eric is the senior editor for the Testing Division at the University of Michigan’s English Language Institute in Ann Arbor.
 (Eric Lagergren is not a medical professional.)